jewelmoradi/OS-lab/README.md

-OS lab 6th homework: semaphore, monitor, lock, autoresetevent, mutex classes
+# OS lab 6th assignment

+The synchronization of the threads using Semaphore, Monitor, Lock, AutoResetEvent and Mutex methods.